Moral Mazes in the Era of LLMs: Humans and LLMs Communicate Differently

+\paragraph{LLMs write formal and empathetic emails while humans write more diverse ones.} Figure~\ref{fig:human_llm_emp_form} shows LLM emails are predominantly formal and empathetic.
+In contrast, human emails are more diffuse, also occupying the top and bottom left quadrants.
+Few emails naturally fall into the high formality low empathy quadrant (bottom right).
+For LLMs, this could be because they do not naturally write low empathy emails \textit{in general}, whereas for human players, they might lack the skills to be both uncompromising and professional.
+Human emails that are low empathy are also low formality because their content is often curt, dismissive, and sometimes conveys an annoyance that the player felt upon repeated failures.
+Details on annotations and examples of emails can be found in Appendix~\ref{appendix:tone_analysis}.

+\paragraph{LLM rewrites take human emails toward the high-formality high-empathy quadrant.} We examine what happens to a human email's empathy and formality ratings when it is rewritten by an LLM.
+Figure~\ref{fig:human_llm_vectors} shows that LLM rewrites take human emails toward the top right quadrant, i.e., toward the natural region of LLM emails.
+The vectors' colors indicate their magnitude: emails further away from the top right quadrant are rewritten more drastically to land inside the quadrant.
+This suggests that an email's tone plays a role in determining its outcome.
+Many human emails contain the right message but are conveyed in a wrong tone, and rewriting for more professionalism likely helped flip the decision.
+Examples of how LLMs rewrite human emails to the high-formality high-empathy quadrant can be found in Appendix~\ref{appendix:tone_analysis}.

-\subsection{The human+LLM hybrid advantage in communication}
+\subsection{The Human+LLM Hybrid Advantage in Communication}

 \paragraph{Humans underperform the best LLMs at email communication.} Figure~\ref{fig:hybrid_advantage} shows the performance of human and AI players on \hrsim~as judged by GPT-4o.
-The scenarios ranked by overall difficulty according to the average pass rate are 1, 3, 4, 2, and 5.
 The human average success rate across all levels is 23.5\%, which falls behind that of SoTA models on the task like Qwen 3 and Kimi K2 at 48\% and 54\%, and is on par with mid-tier LLMs like Gemini 2.5 Flash, GPT-4o, and Claude 3.5 Haiku at 22\%, 22\%, and 28\%.
 One advantage of models is they write longer emails, which may appeal to LLM-as-a-judge's preferences.
 We control for email length in Appendix~\ref{appendix:hybrid_advantage} and find that GPT-4o still mostly prefers model emails to human emails despite length control lowering model performance.
-Combined with the increasing agreement in judgment as models scale up (Figure~\ref{fig:agreement_size} and~\ref{fig:agreement_elo}), this suggests that, as future models increasingly agree, they will converge toward a preference for LLM-written emails over human-written ones, raising concerns about using LLMs as email writers and readers.